ebpublishing/example-typescript-package/README.md

 #### CI publishing to GitHub Packages

 The default configuration of this example package **assumes you publish package with an unscoped name to npm**.
-GitHub Packages must be named with a scope name such as "@tomchen/example-typescript-package".
+GitHub Packages must be named with a scope name such as "@ebpublishing/example-typescript-package".

-Change `scope: '@tomchen'` to your own scope in **.github/workflows/publish.yml**, also change `addscope` in **package.json**.
+Change `scope: '@ebpublishing'` to your own scope in **.github/workflows/publish.yml**, also change `addscope` in **package.json**.

 If you publish package with a scoped name to npm, change the name to something like "@tomchen/example-typescript-package" in **package.json**, and remove the `- run: npm run addscope` line in **.github/workflows/publish.yml**